OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

      This gives you a list of directories that are available on your *PATH*.

-    - Check that this list contains the path to the programs you want to use in your project, in particular, Anaconda (this contains your Python distribution), a LaTeX distribution, the text editor Atom, Git, and any other program that you need for your project (Stata, R, Matlab).
+    - Check that this list contains the path to the programs you want to use in your project, in particular, Anaconda (this contains your Python distribution), a LaTeX distribution, the text editor VS Code, Git, and any other program that you need for your project (Stata, R, Matlab).
 Otherwise add them by looking up their paths on your computer and follow the steps described here :ref:`path_windows` or :ref:`path_mac`.

     - If you added any directory to *PATH*, you need to close and reopen your shell, so that this change is implemented.